Hatsunespica/xdsl-smt/README.md

 ### Synthesizing All Transformers

-Unfortunatly, due to instability across parts of python's random number generator, we are unable to replicate the exact transformers found in the `synthesized-transformers/` directory (the ones used in the paper), since these transformers were synthesized using a different version of python than this Docker container was built with.
+**N.B.** While creating this artifact, we discovered that we could not perfectly reproduce the evaluation.
+We can synthesize transformers, and we can use the new transformers to make tables that are very similar to the paper.
+But, the tables are not an exact match.
+We believe the difference is due to changes in Python's random number generation, specifically `randint`.
+At any rate, for the final version of the paper, we are planning to generate tables via the Docker image to get an exact match.

-However this was the exact command used to generate all transformers, which will run in this Docker container and produce similar transformers.
+This is the exact command we used to generate all transformers, which will run in this Docker container and produce similar transformers.

 **N.B.** this command takes >60 hours to run on an Apple M1 Macbook Pro